Fine Jewelry Care

 We believe well-made jewelry should last multiple lifetimes.
 You're investing in an heirloom, something to love and then bequeath to a younger generation.

-Open back stone set rings and eternity bands are durable enough to be cleaned quickly and easily at home.
-Fill a small bowl with warm, soapy water and submerge your ring and/or band for 1-2 minutes.
-Using a small and very soft toothbrush, gently brush the stone(s) and setting, paying special attention to the back of the ring and any details in the setting that might be prone to collecting grime.
-Dip the ring in the soapy water to rinse, or rinse under a gentle stream of warm water ONLY.
-Dry with a soft cloth, such as a jewelry cleaning cloth or an optical lens cloth.
+For open-back stone-set rings and eternity bands, cleaning at home is straightforward and effective.
+Begin by filling a small bowl with warm, soapy water, then submerge your ring and/or band for 1-2 minutes.
+Using a small, soft toothbrush, gently brush the stone(s) and setting, paying close attention to the back of the ring and any intricate details prone to collecting dirt.
+Rinse the ring in soapy water or under a gentle stream of warm water only, then dry it thoroughly with a soft cloth, such as a jewelry cleaning cloth or an optical lens cloth.

 Many watch collectors often overlook the risks of exposing vintage timepieces to water.
 Despite their original design intentions for water activities, gasket failures can occur unexpectedly, affecting both vintage and brand-new watches alike.
 While modern watches can typically undergo part replacements for water damage, the same cannot be said for vintage timepieces, where replacing components like dials and hands can be extremely challenging, if not impossible.

 It's crucial to understand that while gaskets effectively repel water droplets, they struggle to prevent water vapor intrusion.
 Transitioning from air-conditioned environments to humid climates can subject a watch to fluctuations in pressure and temperature, increasing the likelihood of water vapor penetration and resulting in fog under the crystal.
 In such instances, allow the watch to acclimate naturally, and the vapor should dissipate.
 Vintage watches produced before 1965 should be handled with caution, particularly on rainy days, and swimming or showering with a new vintage timepiece is strongly discouraged.